FAQ – Frequently Asked Questions

 FAQ – Registration and Login

-Can I work for clickworker from abroad?
+Can I work for clickworker only from the US and Germany?

 In general, Clickworkers can work from many different countries.
 However, before starting, you ought to check whether you can receive payment in your country.
 We currently offer two methods of payment: either payment to your bank account or via PayPal.
 Payment to your bank account is only possible in countries that are part of the SEPA (Single Euro Payment Area).
 If you cannot be paid via SEPA or PayPal, please do not register because we will not be able to pay you for your services.